 Check only for files and directories.

 Check only for classes.
 (Note: This option is accepted, but not currently implemented)

 If no type is given, and there are multiple possible matches for name,

 exist will return a code according to the following priority list:

 exist returns 2 if a regular file called name is present in

 Octave’s search path.
-If you want information about other types of files
+For information about other types of files not on the

-not on the search path you should use some combination of the functions
+search path use some combination of the functions

 Programming Note: If name is implemented by a buggy .oct/.mex file, calling exist may cause Octave to crash.
 To maintain high performance, Octave trusts .oct/.mex files instead of sandboxing them.